-This series of recipes was produced for us by chef Nick Sandler showing how to cook simple dishes outside in a pizza style wood fired oven.
+This series of recipes was produced for us by chef Nick Sandler and shows how to cook simple dishes outside in a pizza-style wood-fired oven.

 Mediterranean meatballs with green tahini

 1kg minced brisket, or any other minced beef

 Half a bunch of flat-leaf parsley (approx 20g) washed and roughly chopped

 1 tablespoon tomato puree

 1 teaspoon of freshly ground black pepper

 2 Romano peppers, deseeded and cut into sections